SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
             text: 'We''d love to have you join us!
-We''re offering low-cost, tiered registration costs starting at $5+, with additional special group rates.'
+We''re offering low-cost, tiered registration costs starting at $5+, with additional special group rates. '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Registrants will receive a link to access the stream shortly before the event.'
       -
         type: bullet_list
         content: